Ask a butcher: fresh take on Aussie beef

 “Butchery is actually really creative,” Ewan says.
 “I think people don’t know that side of it.
 Women have a good eye for being more particular; for being creative and even being delicate when it’s necessary.
 I think I’m really good at my job, sometimes better than the boys, because I take more care, I pay more attention and I care about the little details.”

 When Ewan first started working as an apprentice at Lucas Meats, she says some customers were a little surprised to see a woman behind the counter.

-“They’d maybe ask for a boneless leg of lamb, and I’d says, ‘Sure, no worries, I’ll do that for you’, and they look at me a little bit funny,” she says.
+“They’d maybe ask for a boneless leg of lamb, and I’d say, ‘Sure, no worries, I’ll do that for you’.
+And they’d look at me a little bit funny,” she says.
 “Some people couldn’t believe that I could do all the things that male butchers could do.
-They would say to me, ‘Oh, sweetheart, don’t you use the bandsaw – let the boys do it’.
+They would say to me, ‘Oh, sweetheart, don’t you use the bandsaw!
+Let the boys do it’.

 Ewan thinks that more Australian women should consider butchery as a career path, because it can be so very rewarding.
 After working as a chef for seven years, the aspiring apprentice now knows that she’s found her true path.

 “It’s a really good workplace,” she says.
 “There’s a lot to learn and there’s a lot that you can do with your creativity and your skills.
 Being a chef was a little bit draining for me.
 But when I worked my first day in a butcher shop, close to three and a half years ago?
 I’ve never gone back to cheffing since.
 I love the vibe, and I love the work.”

 Getting to know your local butcher – whether they be male, female or otherwise – is a great way to ensure that you’ll not only be getting the very best cuts of quality meat; you’ll also never lack for inspiration come dinner time again.